Tajiks: Uzbekistan

+According to the U.S. State Department Report, it is estimated that there are between 1.2 and 1.8 million Tajiks in Uzbekistan.

+Official statistics in Uzbekistan state that the Tajik community accounts for 4.5% of the nation's population.
+Approximately 1.7 million Tajiks live in Uzbekistan.
+It is difficult to accurately count the number of Tajiks in Uzbekistan, as many Uzbeks, Turkmens, Azerbaijanis, and Jews also speak Persian.

 China

 Chinese Tajiks or Mountain Tajiks in China (Sarikoli: [tudʒik], Tujik; 塔吉克族 (Tǎjíkè Zú)), including Sarikolis (majority) and Wakhis (minority) in China, are the Pamiri ethnic group that lives in the Xinjiang Uyghur Autonomous Region in Northwestern China.
 They are one of the 56 nationalities officially recognized by the government of the People's Republic of China.

 Kazakhstan

 According to the 1999 population census, there were 26,000 Tajiks in Kazakhstan (0.17% of the total population), about the same number as in the 1989 census.
+59,000 in 2025.

 Kyrgyzstan

 According to official statistics, there were about 47,500 Tajiks in Kyrgyzstan in 2007 (0.9% of the total population), up from 42,600 in the 1999 census and 33,500 in the 1989 census.

 Turkmenistan

 According to the last Soviet census in 1989, there were 3,149 Tajiks in Turkmenistan, or less than 0.1% of the total population of 3.5 million at that time.
 The first population census of independent Turkmenistan conducted in 1995 showed 3,103 Tajiks in a population of 4.4 million (0.07%), most of them (1,922) concentrated in the eastern provinces of Lebap and Mary adjoining the borders with Afghanistan and Uzbekistan.